magneticio/vamp.io/content/resources/using vamp/environment-variables.md

 Use the `~` character to define a place holder for a variable that should be filled in at runtime (i.e. when this breed actually gets deployed), but for which you do not yet know the actual value.

-{{< tip  >}}
+{{< tip title="Typical use case" >}}
-**Typical use case**: When different roles in a company work on the same project.
+* When different roles in a company work on the same project.
 Developers can create place holders for variables that operations should fill in: it helps with separating responsibilities.
 {{< /tip >}}

 #### Example - `ORACLE_PASSWORD` designated as a place holder